Plumsail/forms-docs/Public/javascript/fields.rst

         -   Description/Examples

     *   -   **widgetOptions**
-        -   Property that holds |Kendo UI NumericTextBox widget|.
+        -   The property contains settings for |Kendo UI NumericTextBox control|.

             - **decimals** - Specifies the number of precision applied to the field value.
 If not set, the precision defined by the current culture is used.